Ready to run background checks the modern way?

 Consider checking these key reports:

-• Criminal records checks generally report felony and misdemeanor convictions, pending cases, and arrests.
-You can run a self-check in minutes with Checkr’s personal background check service.
+- Criminal records checks generally report felony and misdemeanor convictions, pending cases, and arrests.
+You can run a self-check with Checkr’s personal background check service with results often available the same day.

 The standard Summary of Rights document outlines the rights of individuals under the FCRA, which includes the right to dispute any inaccurate information in your criminal background check or credit report.
 The FCRA allows you to dispute inaccurate information on your credit report or criminal background check.
 To initiate a dispute, you can contact the consumer or credit reporting agency that provided the report.